THE ENDLESS ADVENTURE

 “Where’d you get her?”

-The gravely voice asked, for what I can only assume was the ‘umpteenth’ time.
+The gravelly voice asked, for what I can only assume was the ‘umpteenth’ time.

 I dribbled another tooth into my lap.

 That gregarious, fat pig, blustered at me, as another log of a tail landed square into my favorite ribs. …All of them.

 It sent me reeling, and the lights almost went out again,